Barry Vivian: Professional career

 In late 1979, Vivian qualified for New Zealand's World Cup team again.
 He was paired with Craig Owen, the brother of Simon Owen.
 Vivian shot an opening round 73 at Glyfada Golf Club in Athens, Greece.
 He played worse in the second round, shooting a 76 (+6).
 His playing partner Owen, however, played better with a 70.
 They had a 311 total after the first two days.
 Ultimately, the New Zealand pair finished 15th among 45 teams.

-In 1980, Vivian would have some success.
+In 1980, Vivian had some success.
 In March, he seriously contended at the Royal Fremantle Open.
-In the first round, he shot a 74 (+2) to place himself in joint second place, two behind leader Ray Hore.
+In the first round, Vivian shot a two-over-par 74 to place himself in joint second place, two behind leader Ray Hore.
 The following day, he shot a 70 (−2), the round of the tournament, to tie Hore for the lead.
 Vivian shot a third round 71 (−1) to maintain the joint lead, this time with Chris Tickner.
 However, he "blew up" with a final round 77 (+5) to finish solo fourth, five behind champion Tickner.
-The following month, he finished in second place at the Legacy-CIG pro-am, one behind Ian Stanley.
+The following month, Vivian finished in second place at the Legacy-CIG pro-am, one behind Ian Stanley.
 In November, he placed high at the New South Wales Open.
-He shot a final round 68 (−3), the round of the day, to move himself in a tie for third, one behind runner-up Sam Torrance.
+Vivian shot a final round 68 (−3), the round of the day, to move himself in a tie for third, one behind runner-up Sam Torrance.
 By virtue of these performances he was able to represent New Zealand at the 1980 World Cup in Bogota, Colombia.
 Paired with Craig Owen again, the team did not have a distinguished effort, finishing 25th among the 42 teams that finished.